Aspalgin (Aspirin And Codeine Phosphate Hemihydrate)

 What If You Miss a Dose?

-If it is less than 4 hours before your next dose, skip the missed dose and take your next dose when scheduled.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
-Do not take a double dose to make up for a missed dose.
+If you miss a dose and it's less than 4 hours until your next dose, skip the missed dose.
+Otherwise, take it as soon as you remember but do not double the dose.

 Available Tablet Strengths